sakano/kagex-vscode/README.md

-      "searchPath": "", // Path to the directory where ctags search ks files "searchRecursive": true, // Whether search ks files recursively "runOnSave": false, // Whether recreate the index file automatically when ks file is saved "fileExtensions": [ // File extesions to be searched as ks file ".ks"
+      "searchPath": "", // Path to the directory where ctags search ks files "searchRecursive": true, // Whether search ks files recursively "runOnSave": false, // Whether recreate the index file automatically when ks file is saved "fileExtensions": [ // File extensions to be searched as ks file ".ks"
       ],
       "extraOption": "" // Command-line options which will be passed to ctags